 The issues with traffic and parking in Limpsfield Village Conservation Area were recognised within the Neighbourhood Plan (2019).
-Harmful aspects identified include the speed and volume of traffic, parking and HGVs on the High Street.
+Harmful aspects identified include the speed and volume of traffic, parking, and HGVs on the High Street and pollution produced by these vehicles.